 - Injury to the vagina, for example with sex

 - Vaginal dryness which might be due to hormonal changes

 How to stop spotting on birth control

-- Ensuring you’re taking the pill at a similar time every day to help maintain consistent hormone levels in your body.
+- Ensure you’re taking the pill at a similar time every day to help maintain consistent hormone levels in your body.
 Using apps and trying to get into a routine can help this.

-- Checking any other medications to ensure that they do not interfere with the effectiveness of the pill
+- Check any other medications to ensure that they do not interfere with the effectiveness of the pill

 - If spotting is related to the implant and is problematic after 3 to 6 months then it is worth talking to your GP, practice nurse or local contraception clinic about adding in other medication to help